agiliq/leave-tracker-app/README.md

 1. Login via Google Apps.
-4. JavaScript Check to check the dates.
+2. JavaScript Check to check the dates.
-5. Basic Styling.